Monitoring and surveys

 Aeroecology

 The flight movements of geese after sunset or the presence of bats after dark can go unnoticed to the untrained eye.
-Our ecologists have special knowledge on techniques that shine light on hidden nocturnal life and to study animal movements in the air.
+Our ecologists have specialist knowledge on techniques that shine light on hidden nocturnal life and to study animal movements in the air.

 Bird's-eye view

 We undertake research from the air, including aerial surveys, vegetation surveys, and colony counts and nest inspections with UAVs.
-We also use animal-borne tracking devices and automated measuring techniques such as bioacoustics and radar ornithology to give further insights into animal behaviour in the air.
+We also use animal-borne tracking devices and techniques such as bioacoustics and radar ornithology to give further insights into animal behaviour in the air.

 Automated techniques